syncfusion-content/maui-docs/MAUI/DateTime-Slider/divider.md

 # Dividers in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the dividers in the slider.
+This section explains about how to add dividers to the date-time slider.

 ## Show dividers